ckieras/CSCI-125-Python-Project/README.md

 print d

 #Question 7
-for i in range(len(newtext7)):
+for word in newtext:
-    if newtext7[i]=="FR":
+    newtext8=newtext.replace("FR", " ")
-        print newtext7[i+2]
+    print newtext8
-    else:
-        continue
-I still need to figure out how to delete the ; and N at the end of some of the dates, but this prints out all the dates.
+#not done yet but this gets rid of FR in the table

 ####FOR QUESTION #9
    import urllib
 #The following reads from a URL